The Pineapple Incident: Production

 Carter Bays later admitted he learned a lesson from this episode to not write themselves into a corner.
 The line "we never found out where the pineapple came from" was something they never should have said.

 The mystery of the pineapple was solved in a deleted scene from the season 9 episode "Daisy".
 The scene was released online by BuzzFeed.
 In the clip, The Captain has a pineapple on his porch, and explains to the gang that he practices the tradition of putting one outside as a "symbol of hospitality".
 This leads Ted to remember stealing an identical pineapple from The Captain's house when he was very drunk.
 The scene was later referenced in the spin-off series How I Met Your Father.

-Casting

-Danica McKellar guest stars as Trudy.
+Danica McKellar guest stars as Trudy, and reappears in 'The Third Wheel.'

 Release

 Critical reception

-In a 2014 ranking for IGN Max Nicholson placed the episode at third.
+The episode was very popular with critics, and has consistently ranked highly on many lists of the best How I Met Your Mother episode.
+In a 2014 ranking for IGN Max Nicholson placed the episode as the show’s third best episode, whilst Andrew McGowan of Variety placed the episode fourth.
+Both lists ranked the episode as the best of season 1.